Florida gun owner who claimed self-defense convicted in 'Stand Your Ground' case

 In a case that brought national attention to Florida’s "Stand Your Ground" gun law, a jury on Friday night convicted a licensed gun owner on manslaughter charges after deliberating for six hours following a weeklong trial.

-The defendant, Michael Drejka, was accused of killing Markeis McGlockton in the parking lot of a convenience store in Clearwater on July 19, 2018, after arguiing with McGlockton's girlfriend over a handicapped parking space.
+The defendant, Michael Drejka, was accused of killing Markeis McGlockton in the parking lot of a convenience store in Clearwater on July 19, 2018, after arguing with McGlockton's girlfriend over a handicapped parking space.
 Drejka claimed he fatally shot McGlockton in self-defense.

 In surveillance video played for the jury, McGlockton is seen emerging from the store and shoving Drejka to the ground.
 Seconds later, Drejka pulls out Glock .40-caliber handgun and shoots McGlockton, 28, as he turned away.